ImperialCollegeLondon/EvoSim/src/evosim/allocators.rst

     True

-This snippet pares down electric vehicles to those that have been allocated a charging point.
-Then it generates a table with such charging points.
+This snippet pares down electric vehicles to those that have been allocated a charging post.
+Then it generates a table with such charging posts.
 Finally, it matches the two table.
 In order to do so, the indices of the tables are reset so that they match.
 Retaining the meaning of the indices during table manipulation is a :py:mod:`pandas` feature which has to be done away with in this particular setting.